georgeandrews/SwiftExamples/README.md

 ## ConnectWithMe-Final

-This is the Final Project for the "Crank your iOS Development up to 11 with Xcode 8" dev group meeting.
+This is the Completed Project for the "Crank your iOS Development up to 11 with Xcode 8" dev group meeting.

-Final version of the ConnectWithMe project.
+Final version of ConnectWithMe project.